-Azaria Hogans holds an M.F.A. in dance from Texas Woman’s University which expanded her research of dance as a means of social change with an emphasis on black modern dance.
-Azaria received her B.A. in Spanish with minors in both dance and dance therapy at Georgia College merging her passion for culture, global issues and dance as a communicative practice.
-As the Artist in Residence at Missouri State University, Azaria teaches dance appreciation, contemporary, jazz, contact improvisation, alternative formats, and West African dance forms.
-She has presented her works at several conferences including the Symposium on Performance of the African Diaspora as Social Change Conference, American College Dance Association South-Central and South-East Conferences, the World Dance Alliance Conference Puebla, Mexico, the Denton Black Film Festival, among other conferences.
-She has also performed at the Merge Concert at Sundance Square in Fort Worth, Texas, Collin College’s Dance Fusion in Plano, Texas, Sant’Agata Central Plaza in Sant’Agata, Italy, UNT’s Gospel Meets Jazz Concert in Denton, Texas to name a few.
-She has brought the art of dance to local schools including Putnam High School in Putnam, Georgia and Lee Elementary School in Denton, Texas through community outreach programs and residencies.
-She has been currently published in the Dance Education in Practice journal and will also be published in the Journal of Dance Education.
-Azaria’s interests extend from performance and choreography to publications and community outreach in her process of making and presenting dance.
+Azaria Hogans is a freelance dancer, choreographer, artist scholar, and educator.
+She holds a M.F.A. in dance from Texas Woman’s University where she expanded her research on black modern dance.
+Azaria received her B.A. in Spanish with minors in both dance and creative arts therapy (dance) at Georgia College.
+Azaria serves as the Manager of Resources and Archives and Board Member for kNOwBOX dance.
+Currently, Azaria is an Assistant Professor at Missouri State University and covers an array of classes including contemporary, jazz, contact improvisation, dance history, composition, and West African dance forms.
+She has presented and performed works both nationally and internationally including Symposium on Performance of the African Diaspora as Social Change Conference, American College Dance Association (South-Central, South-East, and Central) conferences, World Dance Alliance Puebla, Mexico, Women in Dance Leadership Conference, UNT’s Gospel Meets Jazz, Sant’Agata Central Plaza, Sant’Agata, Italy, to name a few.
+In her passion for education, she has brought the art of dance to local schools including Putnam High school in Putnam, Georgia and Lee Elementary School in Denton, Texas through community outreach programs and residencies.
+Azaria has published articles in the Journal of Dance Education in Practice (DEip), the Journal of Dance Education (JODE), Dance Teacher Magazine, Black Dance Magazine, and Dance Magazine.

 Choreography, Performance, Scholarship, Education

 Azaria is an Assistant Professor in the Department of Theatre and Dance at Missouri State University.